Country Profile: Eswatini

 Communications

-The communications sector is evolving, with 58% of the population using the internet as of 2023.
+The telecommunications sector is developing, with 58% of the population being internet users as of 2023.
+The country has a mix of state-owned and private media, with access to external broadcasting services.

 Key Metrics